italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     * - **credential_status_validity**
       - Boolean value indicating the absolute validity of the Credential linked to the Status Assertion.
 It MUST be set with the value `false`.
       - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
-    * - **revoked**
-      - Boolean value indicating the status of Credential revocation.
-It MUST be set with the value `true` in revocation scenario.
-      - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
-    * - **suspended**
-      -  Boolean value indicating the status of Credential suspension.
-It MUST be set with the value `false` in revocation scenario.
-      - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.

 Status Assertion